pcafstockf/async-injection/ReadMe.md

 [@Optional](https://pcafstockf.github.io/async-injection/api-docs/globals.html#optional) decorator allows you to specify a default value for a class constructor parameter in the event that no matching
 [InjectableId](https://pcafstockf.github.io/async-injection/api-docs/globals.html#injectableid) can be found.
 - The Container's
-[resolveSingletons](https://pcafstockf.github.io/async-injection/api-docs/container.html#resolvesingletons) method may be used to wait for any bound asynchronous [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern) to finish initialization before continuing execution of your application.
+[resolveSingletons](https://pcafstockf.github.io/async-injection/api-docs/container.html#resolvesingletons) method may be used to wait for any bound (a)synchronous [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern) to finish initialization before continuing execution of your application.

 ## Acknowledgements
 Thanks to all the contributors at [InversifyJS](https://github.com/inversify/InversifyJS).
 It is a powerful, clean, flexible, inspiring design.